Travelling Stone

 So next stop was home to Gisborne and over the next couple of months, the stone would absorb a lot of rain and elements, taking in the East Coast air before embarking on it’s next journey to the Sunshine Coast Australia.

-Floating Land 2011 – Boreen Pt, Sunshine Coast Australia was the venue – and what a stunning place this is, a natural biosphere protected and untouched is the best way to describe this place.
+Floating Land June 2011 – Boreen Pt, Sunshine Coast, Australia was the venue – and what a stunning place this is, a natural biosphere protected and untouched is the best way to describe this place.
 If there was one place I could live in Australia, it would be here!
-So beautiful and the space that I had, was very spritual and added to the gentleness and wairua of the workshops that I would run here.
+So beautiful and the space that I would call “home” for the next 10 days, was very spiritual and added to the gentleness and wairua of the workshops that I would run here.

-And as you can see in this photo, the mauri stone, held centre attention during my workshops, providing topic for discussion, healing energy and a spirit of curiosity and growth.
-These children for some of the many that came in co
+And as you can see in this photo, the mauri stone, held centre attention during my workshops, providing topics for discussion, healing energy and a spirit of curiosity and growth.
+These children were some of the many that came to experience storytelling, healing and rock painting beside the beautiful Lake Cootharaba at Boreen Pt.

 Leave a Reply